lordtoran/wapamux-tools/README.md

 Yup.
 Note that the block driver may have to finish any outstanding requests first before you see an improvement.

+**wapaname crashes when the directory name contains Unicode characters**

+This seems to be an issue with tvnamer that may or may not pertain to certain system configurations.
+You can try enforcing an ASCII-only representation of the series title by passing it as the first parameter to wapaname.
+You may get different or no matches though, or in the worst case every dub except the one you want if the Unicode title is the original title and the ASCII string is a redirect.

 [1]: https://github.com/dbr/tvnamer